bmurrtech/IT_research/sentinelone.md

 - __Can SentinelOne support my business?__ There is always a concern when bringing in a new solution, is this solution going to break my environment?
 This potentially could lead to greater pain than I am trying to solve.
 We have many compelling stories for many types of customers, use cases, verticals, complex environment, etc. It is on you to be pro-actively demonstrating the different Services and Products we offer, Peer reviews, Customer stories and/or references to vouch for SentinelOne.
 - __Does SentinelOne work better than the competition?__ The security teams and leaders can't afford to make a mistake, so when they are comparing competitors, they are actually focused on the question: does it work better than the competition in MY environment?
 Ensure you understand the customer's environment and needs, because it will come down to who's technology they are going to understand better.
 Sales and SE alignment is crucial as it is on you to explain how SentinelOne's security architecture design works better , now AND in the future.
-- __Does SentinelOne work in MY environment?__ This is the main reason we lead the mdiscussion towards a Proof of Concept (POC).
+- __Does SentinelOne work in MY environment?__ This is the main reason we lead the discussion towards a Proof of Concept (POC).
 There is no "cookie-cutter" - as much as we provide Best Practices to the POC and equip our partners with all the knowledge and tools they need to run a successful POC (Look for the SentinelOne Partner Pre- Sales Proficient course), we have to listen to our customers, what their requirements and needs are and ensure we are addressing them, showing how the SentinelOne solution helps solve their pain points and problems.
 -  __Does the product work?__ Usually it is resolved by Market research and Peer company conversations and Third Party Validations.
 Our competitors might throw this FIJD at the prospect and it is our mission to prove that the product works, it's not buggy and the ease of use makes a great user experience.
 A demo and a Proof of Concept (POC) will also help resolve this doubt. _Pro Tip_: For Malware testing capabilities leverage the MITRE ATT&CK validation, which emulates real-life, live attacks.
 -  __How long will this solution be viable?__ Will SentinelOne be here in a year?
 Especially with how the market is changing - what is SentinelOne's viability as a company.
 SentinelOne Inc. raised Sl.2 billion in one of the cybersecurity industry's largest initial public offerings., and we are growing strong.